grpc/proposal/A15-binary-logging.md

 gRPC binary logging logs RPCs in binary format.
 RPC logs generated from production traffic will be useful in the following cases:

--   Troubleshooting services, find exceptions
+-   Troubleshooting services, finding exceptions
 -   Loadtesting
--   Replay RPCs from production
+-   Replaying RPCs from production

 This functionality should be added in each of our supported languages.
 The ease of adoption should also be considered.